Betsej/alx-low_level_programming/0x09-static_libraries/README.md

-Static libraries in C programming
+Static Libraries in C programming